This Blog Is Republishing All the Animal Welfare Records the USDA Deleted

 Because privacy is a basic human right, unless it's records about others.

-Probably not very exciting (Score:2)
+Probably not very exciting (Score:3)

 I work at a place that gets inspected by APHIS.
 APHIS also puts our material into quarantine.